h7b/h7b-dendron-netlify/vault/notes.tutorial.obsidian-md.md

 ## Related resources

-A recent [article bt tfthacker](https://tfthacker.medium.com/obsidian-understanding-its-core-design-principles-7f3fafbd6e36) that aim to explain to others what Obsidian is and its use cases
+- A [tutorial](https://tfthacker.medium.com/obsidian-understanding-its-core-design-principles-7f3fafbd6e36) that aim to explain to others what Obsidian is and its use cases
+- A [tutorial](https://forum.obsidian.md/t/my-task-management-system/36198) illustrate how a task management system can be implemented within Obsidian, using 3 plugins: Daily Notes, [Tasks](https://github.com/schemar/obsidian-tasks) and [[Dataview|notes.tutorial.obsidian-md.dataview-plugin]]

 ## Plugin